mrbumpy409/GeneralUser-GS/documentation/README.md

 If the BASSMIDI version is lower than 2.4.14.33, you will need to update it manually as follows:

 5. Close Soundfont Midi Player.
-6. Download the latest BASSMIDI version by following the instructions in [section 3.0.1](#301-bassmidi) above.
+6. Download the latest release of BASSMIDI by scrolling down to the “Add-ons” section of [the BASS audio library homepage](https://www.un4seen.com/bass.html).
 7. Extract/open the downloaded archive and locate `bassmidi.dll` inside the `x64` folder (unless you installed the default, 32-bit version of Soundfont Midi Player, then locate the copy *outside* of the `x64` folder).
 8. Copy that `bassmidi.dll` into the the Soundfont Midi Player folder (`MidiPlayer6`), replacing the existing `bassmidi.dll` in that folder.
 9. Repeat steps 3 and 4 above to verify that BASSMIDI is now at version 2.4.14.33 or later.